- Ben Whitmore is a specialist in finding unloved companies with recovery potential

 Performance has been mixed since the fund launched in March 2018.
-Over this period the fund returned 23.0%* vs 53.6% for the IA Global sector average.
-This is a relatively short period of time over which to judge performance though, and remember past performance isn’t a guide to future returns.
+Over this period the fund returned 32.31%* vs 50.97% for the IA Global sector average.
+Remember that past performance isn’t a guide to future returns.

-The managers ‘value’ style was out of favour for some time and the main reason for underperformance.
-More recently this trend has started to reverse following the successful vaccine news in November 2020.
-This, combined with good stock picking, delivered returns of 32.3% vs 26.0% for the sector average over the past 12 months.
+The managers’ ‘value’ style was out of favour for some time and the main reason for underperformance.
+More recently this trend has started to reverse following the beginning of the market recovery after the initial sell-off at the start of COVID.
+Since 31 March 2020, the fund has delivered returns of 62.42% vs 47.76% for the sector average.

-Not all their holdings did well though.
-Interdealer Broker TP ICAP was one of the weakest performers but the managers maintain conviction.
-Barrick Gold, a company whose fortune is closely tied with the Gold price, and food wholesaler Kato Sangyo also detracted from returns.
+Not all their investments did well though.
+Tyre maker Continental was one of the weakest performers but the managers maintain conviction.
+KGF, despite a new management team since 2019 making significant improvements to the business, and Prosegur also detracted from returns.